bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+A.)express router and express.use()

 - [ ] Describe Middleware?
+A.) middleware is a program that can manipulate the request object before it is returned to the client.

 - [ ] Describe a Resource?
+a place where code is stored online and can be used by other people

 - [ ] What can the API return to help clients know if a request was successful?
+A.)a response object with a status code

 - [ ] How can we partition our application into sub-applications?
+A.) by using express router

 ## Minimum Viable Product